Knowing how to build your credit score is important if you want to improve your chances of getting approved for credit.

-You should also take urgent action if you see any activity on your file that you know for a fact you are not responsible for.
+Contact the credit reference agency immediately if you see any activity on your credit file that you know you’re not responsible for.

 Consistently paying in full will have a positive effect on your credit score.